SynixeContractors/Documents/certs/leadership/equipment.md

 *Note: Requires Personal Electronics Certification*

 The Vector 21 is a range finder that can be used to quickly and accurately determine the distance to a target, or the distances between two points, among many other features.
 It is highly recommended for leadership to carry a Vector 21.

-### MicroDAGR

-*Note: Requires Personal Electronics Certification*

-A GPS devices that provides accurate location and navigation information.
-In some situations, it can be a benefit over our standard GPS.

 [Continue to Radios](certs/leadership/radios.md)